-In this sense, March AM is adhered to 2 collaborative engagement platforms, one environmental - Climate Action 100+ - as a contributing investor and another social related - Advance - as a participant and endorser.
-In the case of Climate Action 100 March AM started as an "endorser" of the initiative in order to gradually advance during the period becoming "collaborative investor" participating in the engagement for 3 companies: Bayer, BP and RepsolMarch AM generally rejects investing in businesses or nations that engage in abhorrent, reprehensible practices that contravenes international treaties and agreements.
+In this sense, March AM has adhered during the period to 2 collaborative engagement platforms, one environmental - Climate Action 100+ - as a contributing investor and another social related - Advance - as a participant and endorser.

+March AM generally rejects investing in businesses or nations that engage in abhorrent, reprehensible practices that contravenes international treaties and agreements.
 The introduction of exclusion criteria for certain areas of activity is compatible with the incorporation of ESG criteria in investment analysis and processes.
 If an investee company comprising the Fund's portfolio has a high level of controversies and a low ESG rating, the manager (directly/indirectly) will encourage (on a best-efforts basis) an open, informal dialogue with the issuers to adopt the necessary measures to change the practices or controversial activities.
 In the event that the activity carried out by the issuer is inconsistent with the aspects mentioned in this policy, the manager has the option to divest.

-As part of our stewardship strategy, this financial product intends to and has effectively exercised its voting rights in the majority of its equity investments in every respective Shareholder's Meetings (ordinary & extraordinary) following our voting policy, which has been enhanced by an ESG-specific voting policy established by March AM's first class Proxy Voting provider (ISS).
+As part of our stewardship strategy, this financial product has exercised its voting rights in the majority of its equity investments at each and every Shareholder's Meeting (ordinary and extraordinary) in accordance with our voting policy, which has been enhanced by an ESG-specific voting policy established by March AM's first-class proxy voting provider: ISS.